Privacy Notice

 Part One: Notice of Privacy Practices (Clinical)

-This notice describes how health information about you may be used and disclosed, and how you can access this information.
+This notice describes how medical information about you may be used and disclosed, and how you can get access to this information.
 This is the HIPAA-required Notice of Privacy Practices, mirrored from the document you sign acknowledgment of at intake.

 My commitment to your privacy